shaka3507/playpath/README.md

 	  }
 	}
     ```

 ### Major Components
-- App.jsx: for handling routes, and the main search functionality
+- **App.jsx**: for handling routes, and the main search functionality
-- PlaygroundList.jsx: Gets playground list results, using usePlayground custom hook
+- **PlaygroundList.jsx**: Gets playground list results, using usePlayground custom hook
-- usePlayground: custom hook created to fetch data from API and allows components to easily access loading status, error and playground data
+- **usePlayground**: custom hook created to fetch data from API and allows components to easily access loading status, error and playground data
-- Playground.jsx: View and card ui for single playground
+- **Playground.jsx**: View and card ui for single playground
-- Weather.jsx: widget component used to interact with Open MATEO api and display weather data for the lat/long location for the specific playground
+- **Weather.jsx**: widget component used to interact with Open MATEO api and display weather data for the lat/long location for the specific playground
-- Title.jsx: Header component that can be shared across components
+- **Title.jsx**: Header component that can be shared across components
-- Nav.jsx: Nav component
+- **Nav.jsx**: Nav component
-- fakeData and fakeWeatherData - examples of data retrieved from API - used for local development
+- **fakeData and fakeWeatherData** - examples of data retrieved from API - used for local development
-- localStorageUtil.js - modules used to retrieve, delete and save data in local storage
+- **localStorageUtil.js** - modules used to retrieve, delete and save data in local storage